HBS Navigation

 Know Your Device Parts

 Identify each part before you start cleaning.
-Each area has a different cleaning method and risk level.
+Each area requires a different cleaning method and carries a different risk level.

 Microphone Ports

-Tiny holes on the top spine.
-They capture sound for the AX processor.
-Debris here causes muffled audio.
+Tiny holes on the top spine that capture sound for the AX processor.
+Debris here causes muffled audio and reduces directionality.

 Rocker Switch